MultiSafepay/docs/content/payments/methods/wallet/applepay/direct-integration/_index.md

 ### Server-side integration

-**1.** From your server, [create an order](https://api-docs.multisafepay.com/reference/createorder) > Wallet order > Examples > Apple pay direct, using the `payment.token` property.
+**1.** From your server, [create an order](https://api-docs.multisafepay.com/reference/createorder) > Wallet order.
+See also Examples > Apple pay direct, using the `payment.token` property.
 To use the `payment.token` property in the order request, convert it to an escaped JSON string.

 **2.** The billing and shipping details are not required for Apple Pay direct orders.